-Creating tables, updating the schema, and adding new partitions in the Data Catalog from Amazon Glue ETL jobs - Amazon Glue
+Updating the schema, and adding new partitions in the Data Catalog using Amazon Glue ETL jobs - Amazon Glue

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Creating tables, updating the schema, and adding new partitions in the Data Catalog from Amazon Glue ETL jobs
+Updating the schema, and adding new partitions in the Data Catalog using Amazon Glue ETL jobs

 Your extract, transform, and load (ETL) job might create new table partitions in the target data store.
 Your dataset schema can evolve and diverge from the Amazon Glue Data Catalog schema over time.
 Amazon Glue ETL jobs now provide several features that you can use within your ETL script to update your schema and partitions in the Data Catalog.
 These features allow you to see the results of your ETL work in the Data Catalog, without having to rerun the crawler.